wmo-raf/geostore/README.md

 - MONGODB_DBNAME => Geostore db name
 - MONGO_DB_PASSWORD => Geostore db password

 - RESTART_POLICY => Docker container restart policy.
-Can be `always` to restart the container automatically or `off` to disable restarts
+Can be `always` to restart the container automatically or `no` to disable restarts
 - PG_FEATURE_SERV_URL => Url to pgFeatureServ service
 - PG_FEATURE_SERV_BOUNDARIES_TABLE => table name for the boundaries table in pgFeatureServ